fcsonline/drill/README.md

 will let you specify a benchmank with different requests and dependencies between them.

+If you want to know more about the benchmank file syntax, [read this](./SYNTAX.md)

 ## Install

 The easiest way right now is to install with [cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html):